raphaelrubrice/Machine_Learning_Assignment/README.md

 In the present repository you will find the html rendered versions of my notebooks for the Classification task I decided to investigate and another for the Regression task I chose.
 I also made available the actual notebooks for anyone wanting to play with the data and further investigate the problem themselves.
 **You will need to download specified datasets by yourself as they are too heavy to be shared on github.**
-<span style='color:green'>**Note that these notebooks take quit some time to run and they produce big intermediary files so you may not want to run them if you do not have time / sufficient memory available.**</span>
+<span style="color:cyan">**Note that these notebooks take quit some time to run and they produce big intermediary files so you may not want to run them if you do not have time / sufficient memory available.**</span>

 #### These notebooks were made using :
 - numpy 1.26.4